contagon/handbook/handbook/33-records-and-reports.md

 ### 33.6.19 Audits of Membership Records

-Each year the stake clerk or an assistant stake clerk ensures that an [audit of membership records](https://churchofjesuschrist.org/help/support/membership-record-audit) is conducted in each ward using [LCR](https://lcr.churchofjesuschrist.org).
+Each year the stake clerk or an assistant stake clerk ensures that an [audit of membership records](https://churchofjesuschrist.org/help/support/membership-record-audit) is conducted in each ward using [LCR](https://lcr.churchofjesuschrist.org/records/mbr-audit/summary).
 The stake president may call others who are experienced in membership record keeping to assist with these audits.
 Audits should be completed by June 30 of each year.

 ## 33.7 Historical Records

 ### 33.7.1 Ward and Stake Histories

-The Lord has commanded that “a history of all the important” matters concerning His Church be written and kept ([Doctrine and Covenants 69:3](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/69.3?lang=eng#p3); see also [verse 5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/69.5?lang=eng#p5); [Alma 37:2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/37.2?lang=eng#p2)).
+The Lord has commanded that “a history of all the important” matters concerning His Church be written and kept ([Doctrine and Covenants 69:3](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/69?lang=eng&id=p3#p3); see also [verse 5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/69?lang=eng&id=p5#p5); [Alma 37:2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/37?lang=eng&id=p2#p2)).

-Each unit in the Church is to document all the important matters concerning the unit.
+Each unit in the Church is to document important matters concerning the unit.
 These matters include historical accounts from unit leaders.
-Identifying important matters is best accomplished by:

-* Reflecting on efforts to help individuals and families.
-* Recognizing meaningful experiences that show God’s influence in the lives of His children.

 Keeping a history is a spiritual work that will strengthen the faith of those who write and read it.
 Documenting stories throughout the year will improve the quality of the history.